tenzing155/tenzing155/README.md

 - 🌱 I’m currently learning Python django
 - 📫 How to reach me https://www.linkedin.com/in/tenzing-lama-6a48aa315/
 - 😄 Pronouns: He/him
-- ⚡ Fun fact: I love dogs.
+- ⚡ Fun fact: one of the first climbers to reach Mount Everest.

 <!---
 tenzing155/tenzing155 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.